lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 ##### Day 8: Yala National Park and Udawalwe

-One last morning safari at Yala National Park.
-Afterwards leave for Udawalawe for one night.
+Leave for Udawalawe for one night.
 Afternoon photography safari in Udawalawe National Park where close to 50-60 Elephants can be seen and the Nursery Herd which comprise of many baby Elephants is one of the key attractions.
 The park is good for birds of prey and we will look for Grey-headed Fish Eagle, Black-shouldered Kite, Changeable Hawk Eagle, Crested Serpent Eagle, White-bellied Sea Eagle, Shikra, Common Kestrel, Brown Fish Owl and Western Marsh Harrier and many others.

 ##### Day 9: Galle

 Travel to the old port city of Galle for two nights, via Weligama.
-En-route photograph the stilt fishermen in the region near Galle.
+En-route photograph the stilt fishermen in the region.

 {% img /images/bli/2015/05/conde-nast-ocean-picker-3.jpg "Stilt Fisherman" %}